Jintana Kaewkao: Government and legal responses

 In the early 2000s, Kaewkao was taken to court by UPDC for her activism.
 Upon the Criminal Court dropping the case, UPDC appealed and Kaewkao was sentenced to six months in prison, which was later reduced to four months.
 In 2005, Kaewkao was convicted by the Supreme Court of Thailand for trespassing on UPDC’s private property.
 Kaewkao has continued to be imprisoned for her activism against government and corporate executives.

 Throughout the years, Kaewkao has also faced physical and life-threatening violence.
 In 2001, 2002, 2008, and 2009, she was attacked by gunmen in her village.
 She then sent her children to stay with relatives.

 Local and international recognition

 Kaewkao’s environmental activism has led to local and international recognition.
 She is currently the leader of the Natural Preservation Network of Bo Nok and Hin Krut, a community-based environmental justice group, and founder of Ban Krut Conservation Group.
-She has inspired award-winning photographer Luke Duggleby to focus his work on environmentalism.
+She has inspired photographer Luke Duggleby to focus his work on environmentalism.
 She has also been internationally recognized by Asian Human Rights Commission and Greenpeace.